-Just slightly off the beaten path is Window on the Waterfront along 6th Street, which one of the biggest tulip planting spots that also overlooks Windmill Island Gardens.
+Just slightly off the beaten path is Window on the Waterfront along 6th Street in Holland Michigan, which is one of the biggest tulip planting spots that also overlooks Windmill Island Gardens.

 As you walk through the rainbow of tulips, make sure to check out the grouping that surrounds the Cornelis and Geertje statue.
 In fact, you ought to climb up the statue for panoramic photo opportunities.
 You will find cards in stakes within the tulips detailing which type you are looking at.

-Windmill Island Gardens
+Holland’s Windmill Island Gardens

 On the northern edge of town, you will find 36 acres of gardens with over 100,000 tulips planted and surrounded by dikes and canals.
-As you are walking amongst the tulips, the famed 250 year old working Dutch DeZwaan windmill will serve as a backdrop.
+As you are walking amongst the thousands of tulips, the famed 250-year-old working Dutch DeZwaan windmill will serve as a backdrop.